argoproj/argo-cd/docs/user-guide/diff-strategies.md

 ...
 ```

-Note: This annotation is only effective when Server-Side Diff is
+Note: This annoation is only effective when Server-Side Diff is
 enabled.
 To enable both options for a given application add the
 following annotation in the Argo CD Application resource: